Actions

 Our church has been learning from the Religious Coalition since our founding.
 We’ve participated in vigils held for lives lost to gun violence, attended the monthly Community Roundtable Luncheon, and participated in Faith Teams (past and present).

 Durham has a strong support network for people returning to the community after time in prison.
-As a result, the members of the Refuge Faith Team focus primarily on building relationships and cultivating an atmosphere of mutual trust and vulnerability.
-We have been partnered with the same formerly incarcerated individual for over a year, meeting biweekly for meals and social outings.
+As a result, the members of the Refuge Reentry Team focus primarily on building relationships and cultivating an atmosphere of mutual trust and vulnerability.
+We partner with the same formerly incarcerated individual for over a year, meeting biweekly for meals and social outings.